 Manage Comics makes managing your customers’ pull lists incredibly simple.
 First, you get to set how soon a new title can be pulled or not pulled once it is added to a list (to account for the lag in ordering time).
 You get an email every day saying what has been adjusted to customer lists, and every Sunday you get a recap email for all of the changes from the week.

 We also make your initial orders dead simple!
-You can download an initial order file and upload it right to Diamond to pre-populate your orders.
+You can download an initial order file and directly to your distributor’s website.